julianrupp/tswlairmgr/README.md

 Contributing
 ------------
-There sure is a lot to do to prettify and refactor as I'm not really into web development this much anymore and never bothered about learning some JavaScript helper library like jQuery and the likes.
-Also, I focused more on getting an initial version out quickly rather than on strict encapsulation, so some parts are tightly interwoven.
-I figured that the webapp wouldn't become so big in size in the initial release so that it'd still be viable to refactor everything later on when the need for it gets more pressing.
+There sure is a lot to do to enhance as I'm not really into web development this much anymore, and also never really was into JavaScript and jQuery.

 Other than pull requests, you can also send me feature requests or other constructive feedback.